 Stock Up, Stock Down After Pittsburgh Steelers' 3rd Preseason Game

-The Pittsburgh Steelers suffered their first loss of the preseason in Week 3, falling to the visiting Indianapolis Colts, 19-15.
-But winning or losing wasn't really what mattered.
-Instead, the all-important dress rehearsal for the regular season is but yet another tool in the Steelers' coaches box to determine the most effective roster for the upcoming year.
+The Pittsburgh Steelers suffered their first loss of the preseason in Week 3, falling 19-15 to the Indianapolis Colts on Saturday.

+However, winning or losing wasn't really what mattered.
+Instead, the all-important dress rehearsal for the regular season is just another tool in the Pittsburgh coaches' box to determine the most effective roster for the upcoming year.

-With that in mind, some players helped and hurt their chances of making the 53-man roster or being an important part of the Steelers' game-day plans for the 2017 season.
-Here's whose stocks are rising and falling in Pittsburgh after the game.
+Some players helped or hurt their chances of making the 53-man roster or being an important part of the Steelers' game-day plans for the 2017 season.

+With that in mind, here are some players whose stock is rising and falling in Pittsburgh after the game.

 Stock Up: QB Landry Jones

 For the majority of training camp and through the first two preseason games, longtime backup Steelers quarterback Landry Jones has been sidelined with an abdominal injury.

-That has opened the door to rookie Joshua Dobbs getting two summertime starts and also led to Steelers head coach Mike Tomlin saying last week that Dobbs also had the opportunity to leapfrog Jones on the depth chart.
+That has opened the door to Joshua Dobbs getting two summertime starts and also led to Pittsburgh head coach Mike Tomlin saying last week that the rookie had the opportunity to leapfrog Jones on the depth chart.

 But Jones finally made it back to the field in the team's third preseason game and got the most playing time among Pittsburgh's quarterbacks.
 And his performance—21 completions on 31 attempts, for 163 yards, one touchdown, one interception and one sack taken—should be proof enough that he's still the top option to back up starter Ben Roethlisberger in 2017.

 Dobbs did get some playing time, working as cleanup and completing four of his seven pass attempts for 24 yards and a sack (as well as a nine-yard run).

-But Dobbs' preseason thus far has very much reflected his rookie status, proving that he has much to learn before he can unseat Jones.
+However, Dobbs' preseason so far has reflected his rookie status, proving he has much to learn before he can unseat Jones.

 Now that Jones is healthy, he shouldn't worry about his standing on the depth chart.

 Stock Down: WR Justin Hunter

-When the Steelers picked up free agent receiver Justin Hunter in the spring, it seemed like a sign that they had a plan for the veteran that included him being a part of the 53-man roster for 2017.
-But now, those hopes are quickly fading.
+When the Steelers picked up free-agent receiver Justin Hunter in the spring, it seemed like a sign they had a plan for the veteran which included him being a part of the 53-man roster for 2017.
+But those hopes are quickly fading.

-Though Hunter had a solid performance during training camp, it is quickly becoming clear that he is among the numerous wideouts on the Steelers' roster who are on the outside of the bubble, looking in.
+Though Hunter had a solid performance during training camp, it is quickly becoming clear he is among the numerous wideouts on the Steelers' roster who are on the outside of the bubble.
 Nothing proved that more than Saturday's game.

-Hunter played just two snaps total according to Steelers Depot's Alex Kozora, seeing just one passing target (with zero catches).
-Meanwhile, fellow wideouts Darrius Heyward-Bey and Sammie Coates handled most of the backup duties in Hunter's stead, with 14 offensive snaps (and two on special teams) for the former, and 48 for Coates.
+Hunter played just two snaps total, per Steelers Depot's Alex Kozora, seeing just one passing target (with zero catches).
+Meanwhile, Darrius Heyward-Bey and Sammie Coates handled most of the backup duties in the 26-year-old's stead, with 14 offensive snaps (and two on special teams) for the former and 48 for Coates.

-It doesn't matter that Hunter was impressive during practices if he cannot get onto the field and make a significant contribution to Pittsburgh's offense.
-At this point, Hunter is a long-shot to make the Steelers' roster.
+It doesn't matter that Hunter was impressive during practices if he cannot get on to the field and make a significant contribution to Pittsburgh's offense.
+At this point, he is a long-shot to make the Steelers' roster.

 Stock Up: LB Ryan Shazier

 Steelers inside linebacker Ryan Shazier is in no danger of losing his starting status this year.

-And given his level of experience and importance to his team, it would have come as no surprise to not see him in a preseason game until Week 3.
-But it wasn't just veteran rest that has kept him off the field until the Colts game; rather, it was an injury.
+Given his level of experience and importance to his team, it would have come as no surprise to not see him in a preseason game until Week 3.
+But it wasn't just veteran rest that kept him off the field until the Colts game—it was an injury.
 And with Shazier's history of injuries, any time missed is never a good thing.

-But Shazier finally made his preseason debut on Saturday after missing the first two games and much of training camp with a hamstring injury.
-Though he played only 16 snaps and recorded just one tackle and one pass defensed, the fact that he could return to the field is a good sign for a Steelers' defense that needs him both for his pass-rushing prowess as well as his work defending passes in coverage.
+But Shazier finally made his preseason debut on Saturday after missing the first two games and much of training camp with a hamstring issue.

+Though he played only 16 snaps and recorded just one tackle and one pass defensed, the fact he could return to the field is a good sign for a defense that needs him for his pass-rushing prowess and his work defending passes in coverage.

 Also of note is that Shazier's snaps were not limited because of his recent injury but were kept to the same level as most of Pittsburgh's key starters.
 The hope is that his latest hamstring ailment is behind him and he'll be ready for a full complement of snaps come the start of the regular season.